micha1805/cloudinaryNodejsTuto/README.md

 ## Setup

 (The sample app uses mongodb Atlas.
-I won't explain it's configuration.)
+I won't explain its configuration.)

 Let's say you already have an Expres.js application running.
 If you want to use Cloudinary you need to install the following packages :